 Screening went quick and painless today.
 Got the full work up again, they took some blood samples and cut me loose for the day!
 I’m proud of myself…I didn’t just hole up in my room!
 I hopped on the first train I could and ended up at Times Square, then headed down to the 9/11 Memorial which was absolutely beautiful.
-I have a free day tomorrow, and “the big day” is on Thursday – the day I first start the meds, more brain scans and triggering sessions.
+I have a free day tomorrow, and “the big day” is on Thursday – the day I first start the meds, more brain imaging and triggering sessions.
 One thing at a time though…I’ll be enjoying a nice, quiet night in

 Sleep.
 The Good Kind.
 And NYC Shuts Down I am becoming fully convinced that there is nothing quite as healing as a good night’s rest.
-The past few nights I’ve had the best sleep (and NO nightmares!!)
-I’ve had in years… I can’t even remember ever sleeping this well.
+The past few nights I’ve had the best sleep (NO nightmares!)
+I’ve had in years… I can’t even remember the last time I’ve slept this well.
 It’s been a deep, restful sleep.
 Not the kind you get from a sleeping pill.
 Just a very natural feeling rest.
-Is it medication?
+Despite the rock-hard beds at the Jolly Madison.
+Amazing location, beds of steel. 😉 Is it medication?
 Is it exhaustion?
 Again, only time will tell.
-I should find out if I am taking a placebo or medication by May.
-I know that in just a
+Dr Neumeister tells

 Heading in for my last fMRI and workup…then on to home this afternoon!
-Today will be a few hours of some final assessments, and I have to turn in my little medication cooler and dosing diary.
+Today will be a few hours of some final assessments, and I have to turn in my medication cooler and dosing diary.
 There will be a final workup…ECG, vitals and another slew of paperwork to finish.
-I will have one more fMRI session, then I am homeward bound.
+I will have one more fMRI/trigger session, then I am homeward bound.
 I am so ready.